Amloner/Sentiment-Analysis-of-Netflix-App-Reviews/Results.md

 # Results
-Both the sentiment analysers are validated against the actual ratings
+Both the sentiment analysers are validated against the actual ratings.
+The dictionary based classifier performed quite poorly compared to the deep learning model based classifier.
+It had an accuracy of 51% compared to Deep learning's 75%.

 ## Visualising dataset
 ### Distribution of complete dataset
 <img src="https://github.com/Amloner/Sentiment-Analysis-of-User-Reviews/assets/124287518/6a2f7ff2-21ef-4862-a405-f6a03481edc9" alt="image" width="400" height="auto">